 - If possible purify your house with Dhoop (medicated smoke) / fumigation of herbs every evening, it not only spreads soothing fragrance in the house but also purifies the air and keeps infections away.

 - Have fresh radish juice to fight cold and cough.

 - To reduce mucous formations add pipli and rock salt to warm water.
 This reduces the natural monsoon ailments.

-- Add a pinch of salt, pepper, long pepper and some ginger to hot water and have it once a day once a day.
+- Add a pinch of salt, pepper, long pepper and some ginger to hot water and have it once a day.

-- Add 1 or 2 spoons of neem oil to half a cup of sesame oil and use this for massage before hot water bath, at least once a week.
+- Add 1 or 2 spoons of neem oil to half a cup of sesame oil and use this for a massage before a hot water bath, at least once a week.

 - Self-massage with sesame oil at least twice a week would keep you healthy during the rainy season.